Omar7001-B/pygame-vs-arcade/README.md

 - Built-in sprite system for game objects
 - Structured separation of drawing, input, and game logic

+## Implementation Details - Collision Demo

+The Collision Demo highlights core architecture differences:

+**Pygame Collision Demo:**
+- Uses a custom main loop with direct control flow
+- Manually handles drawing, updating, and collision detection
+- Uses basic `Rect` objects for collision
+- Directly manages the screen drawing surface

+**Arcade Collision Demo:**
+- Uses an object-oriented architecture with Window inheritance
+- Separates concerns into distinct methods (`on_draw`, `on_update`)
+- Uses built-in `SpriteList` and collision detection
+- Classes inherit from built-in Sprite classes

+This demo is particularly useful to see how the basic architecture of the libraries differs even for a simple task.

+## Implementation Details - Snake Game

+The Snake game implementations further highlight differences between the libraries:

+**Pygame Snake Game:**
+- Uses a procedural approach with explicit game states
+- Implements a while loop with continuous checking of game state
+- Handles collisions through direct coordinate comparison
+- Manually updates the screen on each frame

+**Arcade Snake Game:**
+- Uses a class-based approach with separate player class
+- Relies on Arcade's built-in event handling system
+- Uses scheduled updates instead of an explicit game loop
+- Separates game logic into distinct methods

 ## Who This Project Is For

 - **Python Beginners** exploring game development options